ivoras/w2b/README.md

 a SQLite database which is nearly 600 GB.
 The diff databases for about a month of data are around 40 MB in size.

+## TODO

+* An automated script which will parse Wikimedia dump JSON status files, create the diffs and push them into the blockchain.
+* Multithreading for faster operation
+* Possibly also store a version of the wiki text with stripped markup?

 ## Licensing

 This code is released under the MIT license.